-The collection at the Museu Picasso is varied, spanning the artist's career.
+The collection at the Museu Picasso is varied, spanning the artist's entire career.
 Please be aware that due to having such a vast array of Picasso's work at their disposal, the museum changes around what is on public display frequently.
-Read about some of the museum's most well-known works on the Context Blog here

-Is this tour suitable for children?
 This walk is not a part of our official family program.
-That said, we may be able to arrange a visit with a family-friendly expert.
+That said, we may be able to arrange a visit with a kid-friendly expert.
 Please contact us.

 Guille is a cultural guide and lecturer.
 He was born in Menorca and educated in Mallorca and Barcelona.
 He holds a bachelor´s degree in Tourism Management, another bachelor´s degree in Humanities, and a Master's degree in Cultural Communication.
 He's a licensed tour guide of Catalonia & Barcelona, where he's been working since 1997.
 He gives regular talks, presentations, and virtual tours about Barcelona, Catalonia, Art, and History.
 He previously worked as a travel agent and tour leader overseas.
 He's fluent in English, French, Italian, and bilingual Catalan and Spanish.
 His personal interests are digital gadgets and swing dance.